yegor256/blog/_posts/2023/dec/2023-12-11-results-and-discussion.md

   * Zhaowei Zhang et al., _Diet Code Is Healthy: Simplifying Programs for Pre-trained Models of Code_, ESEC/FSE 2022
   * Norman Peitek et al., _Correlates of Programmer Efficacy and Their Link to Experience: A Combined EEG and Eye-Tracking Study_, ESEC/FSE 2022
+  * Jennifer Bauer et al., _Indentation: Simply a Matter of Style or Support for Program Comprehension?_, ICPC 2019

 <hr/>